drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Authorization Boundary**: A description of this system's authorization boundary, optionally supplemented by diagrams that illustrate the authorization boundary.
+- <a id='ssp-authorization_boundary'>**Authorization Boundary**</a>: A description of this system's authorization boundary, optionally supplemented by diagrams that illustrate the authorization boundary.
 ```json
 {
   "title": "Authorization Boundary",